Honda CR-V: Engines

+Safety

 Third generation (2006)

 The third generation CR-V went on sale in the U.S. in late September 2006 for the 2007 model year.
-Unlike preceding models, it features a rear liftgate rather than a side-opening rear door and no longer has the spare tire mounted on the rear door.
+Portions of the body structure, drivetrain, and suspension were carried over from the previous model, while both interior and exterior styling elements were changed significantly.
+The CR-V now featured a rear liftgate and bottom-side spare tire mount rather than a side-opening rear door and door-mounted spare.

 The third generation CR-V is powered by Honda's standard K-series 2.4 L inline-four engine.
 In North American markets, this engine's power is rated at 166 hp at 5,800 rpm and 161 lbft at 4,200 rpm.
 A 2.2 L i-CTDI diesel engine was offered in the European and Asian markets.
 The European market CR-V had the R20A 2.0 L gasoline engine, based on the Honda R-series i-VTEC SOHC engine found in the Honda Civic, as opposed to the previous CR-V offering the K20A.